Support for Newcomers

 With respect to results, 68 newcomer women participated in the surveys as did 79 employers and 9 employment service providers.

 The surveys revealed that education, previous skills and experience not recognized in Canada as well as biases and discrimination were the major barriers for newcomer women seeking employment in Bruce and Grey Counties.
-In response to these results, the project will host Visible Minority Women Workshops in 2020 to help break down these barriers.
+In response to these results, the project plans to host Visible Minority Women Workshops in 2020 to help break down these barriers.
+With the effects and restrictions of the Covid-19 pandemic, we are looking at alternative methods to host these workshops.
+Please check back again or contact us for more information.